prix0007/Mflix_App/README.rst

 One of easiest ways to get up and running with MongoDB is to use MongoDB Atlas, a hosted and fully-managed database solution.

-If you have taken other MongoDB University courses like M001 or M121, you may already have an account - feel free to reuse that cluster for this course.

 *Note: Be advised that some of the UI aspects of Atlas may have changed since the inception of this README, therefore some of the screenshots in this file may be different from the actual Atlas UI interface.*